handlegpt/backupwebsitetoclouddrive/README.md

-# backup website to cloud drive
+First, you need to install rclone and configure connections to cloud storage services such as Dropbox and Google Drive.

-chmod +x backup.sh
+chmod +x rclone_website_backup.sh